MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-develop-custom-api.md

 ## Using carBrand and carModel APIs

 Both API pages support create, read, update, and delete operations.
-If you want to disallow create, update, and delete operations, you can use **InsertAllowed**, **ModifyAllowed**, and **DeleteAllowed** properties respectively.
+If you want to disallow create, update, and delete operations, you can use the **InsertAllowed**, **ModifyAllowed**, and **DeleteAllowed** properties respectively.

 Now, we will create a car brand: